Archaeogenetics: Australia and New Guinea

 Finally, archaeogenetics has been used to study the occupation of Australia and New Guinea.
 The Indigenous people of Australia and New Guinea are phenotypically very similar, but mtDNA has shown that this is due to convergence from living in similar conditions.
 Non-coding regions of mt-DNA have shown "no similarities" between the aboriginal populations of Australia and New Guinea.
 Furthermore, no major NRY lineages are shared between the two populations.
 The high frequency of a single NRY lineage unique to Australia coupled with "low diversity of lineage-associated Y-chromosomal short tandem repeat (Y-STR) haplotypes" provide evidence for a "recent founder or bottleneck" event in Australia.
 But there is relatively large variation in mtDNA, which would imply that the bottleneck effect impacted males primarily.
 Together, NRY and mtDNA studies show that the splitting event between the two groups was over 50 kya, casting doubt on recent common ancestry between the two.
+Recent studies have noted many ethical and interpretational dilemmas linked to the use of ancient DNA in archaeological science.
+Many authors, including Deborah Sweeney (2011) “Sex and Gender,” in UCLA Encyclopedia of Egyptology, and Matthew Johnson (2020) Archaeological Theory: An Introduction, 3rd ed., consider that ideas like those of sex, gender, race, or ethnicity are socially constructed and vary from society to society and from period to period in history.
+The use of DNA in interpretations of rigid identities like those of sex or gender supports biological determinism in science.
+Moreover, there are many ethical questions linked to research in ancient DNA if this research involves human remains.
+For example, Christopher Heaney (2023) in “Curing Incas,” in the context of Empires of the Dead, illustrates that many current descendant cultures view mummified ancestors not only as biological samples in science research but rather live beings in action.
+For this reason, many archaeologists consider that researchers should do research in terms of ancient DNA in collaboration and support of living descendants if research aims are compatible with values of the living society linked historically with the investigated DNA samples.